 Head to the map here for the best accommodation deals during the festival.

 After participating in a day, two, or three of the Battle of the Oranges, make sure to get some rest because you’re going to want to explore and experience the rest that the city has to offer.

-Start with the iconic Ivrea castle, Piazza Castello, Ivrea Cathedral and Crypt, and the Roman Ampitheatre.
-Sink your teeth into the legendary cuisine of Italy, down an espresso – Italian style, and marvel in the architecture.
+Start with the iconic Ivrea castle, Piazza Castello, Ivrea Cathedral and Crypt, and the Roman Amphitheatre.
 Book an excursion to Turin, or go see the rest of Italy.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Battle Of The Oranges 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Battle Of The Oranges 2023 using the map below!